Apple September event: iPhone 14, Apple Watch Series 8, iOS 16 release date, and more

 Three new Apple Watches are coming

-Bloomberg‘s Mark Gurman has been reporting that Apple will introduce three new Apple Watch models in 2022, which he called the most important update for the watch in years.
+Bloomberg‘s Mark Gurman has been reporting that Apple will introduce three new Apple Watch models in 2022, which he’s calling the most important update for the watch in years.

 These watches could be unveiled at the Apple September Event.
 The Apple Watch Series 8 will get at least a new body temperature sensor and a better battery life.
-The Apple Watch SE will likely be updated while Apple is also readying a rugged “Pro” version of the current watch with a different design and premium finish.
+The Apple Watch SE will likely see a second generation while Apple is also readying a rugged “Pro” version of the current watch with a different design and premium finish for extreme sports.

 - Four features we expect to see on Apple Watch Series 8